 Toddler-Friendly Baked Apples & Honey via kveller

 Rosh Hashanah foods are more than just sweet apples and honey.
-Rosh Hashanah is a great time to sample local foods and enjoy black eyed peas, leeks, collared greens, and other delicious foods that aren’t often considered kid-friendly.
+Rosh Hashanah is a great time to sample local foods and enjoy black eyed peas, leeks, collard greens, and other delicious foods that aren’t often considered kid-friendly.

 Apples, Honey and Goat Cheese Crostini via What Jew Wanna Eat